Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Numerical Implementations

 \section{Numerical Implementations}

 With our complete theoretical analysis laid out, this section aims to showcase the usefulness of the SHSs tool provided in this paper.
-To that end, we implement our approach for the age-aware CSMA and contrast it to the age-optimal CSMA proposed in \cite{9007478}.
-The key difference between the two methods is that in the latter, the back-off rate is constant and is not a function of the AoI.
-By allowing the back-off rate to depend on the age, it is evident that we will achieve a better age performance.
-The question that remains is how significant this gain in performance is.
+To that end, we implement the age-aware CSMA scheme depicted in Section \ref{environmentdescrip}.
+By leveraging the results of the SHS analysis presented in our paper, we optimize this age-aware CSMA scheme using the SCA approach detailed in Section \ref{parametrssoptimization}.
+As a benchmark, we consider a CSMA scheme where users employ a constant back-off rate when accessing the channel.
+In this case, the AoI-optimal back-off rate was previously found in \cite{9007478}.
+Note that it is evident that the age-aware CSMA scheme offers more degrees of freedom and, therefore, has the potential of improving the AoI compared to the latter approach.
+Given that our SHS analysis will allow us to extract this performance improvement, the question that remains is how significant this gain in performance is.
 To put this into perspective, let us consider a $2$ users scenario with $H_1$ fixed to $1$ and $H_2$ being variable.
-We optimize the parameters of each scheme and plot the performance gain of the age-dependent CSMA compared to the traditional age-optimal CSMA in function of $H_2$.

-As shown in Fig \ref{CSMAimplementation}, the age-aware CSMA can reduce the average age by as much as $20\%$ compared to the optimal age-blind approach.
+To obtain the best comparison between the two schemes, we implement them in a realistic IEEE 802.11 environment and plot the performance gain of the age-dependent CSMA compared to the traditional age-optimal CSMA in function of $H_2$. \\ As shown in Fig. \ref{CSMAimplementation}, the age-aware CSMA can reduce the average age by as much as $20\%$ compared to the optimal age-blind approach.
 This puts into perspective the usefulness of the SHSs tool analysis provided in this paper as it opens up the gate to various new applications/systems to be studied and performance gains to be revealed.